MD Helicopters MH-6 Little Bird: Somali Civil War

 MH-6 Little Birds were part of the initial assault near the Olympic Hotel in the Bakara Market of Mogadishu, Somalia.
 The MH-6s conducted rooftop insertions of Delta Force soldiers.

 After the shootdown of the MH-60L, call sign "Super Six-One", by a rocket-propelled grenade (RPG), an MH-6 Little Bird, call sign "Star Four-One", landed in the street next to the downed MH-60 and attempted to evacuate the casualties.
 The pilot went to assist survivors, successfully pulling two soldiers into the Little Bird, while the copilot laid down suppressive fire from the cockpit with his individual weapon.
 Under intense ground fire, the MH-6 departed with its crew and survivors.

 During the night, AH-6J gunships provided fire support to Rangers and Delta Force operators who were in defensive positions around the crash site of "Super Six-One" and under constant fire from Warlord Mohammad Farrah Aidid's militia members.

 Global War on Terrorism

 Iraq War

 Two AH-6J Little Birds take off for a mission during Operation Iraqi Freedom in 2003.

 During the invasion of Iraq in 2003 and up until the end of the war in late 2011, Little Bird pilots took part in numerous missions.
 Two AH-6 and two MH-6 helicopters were part of a special operations raid at Al Qadisiyah in western Iraq.
 AH-6 and MH-6 gave support for the 75th Ranger Regiment during its seizure of the Haditha Dam complex in April 2003.

-AH-6 helicopters were also tasked with supporting the rescue mission of Private First Class Jessica Lynch in April 2003.
+AH-6 helicopters supported the rescue mission of Private First Class Jessica Lynch in April 2003.

 MH-6 helicopters were part of TF-145, as well as the rescue of three Italian contractors and Polish businessman taken hostage by Iraqi insurgents in 2004.

+An MH-6, from Task Force Brown (aka Task Force 160) was shot down by ground fire on Sunday 14 May 2006 during a daylight operation against an Iraqi target, in Yusufiyah.
+Despite the efforts of both UK and US Forces, the two men died inside the wreck.